Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     COMP1A2: correct ? y
     COMP1A2: zeroed

-    Copy the 1A1 source set (and corresponding compile script) from XFER: to COMP1A1:.
-(This will be repeated with
+    Copy the 1A1 source-code set (and the corresponding compile script) from XFER: to COMP1A1:.
-    COMP1A2: after putting the 1A2 code set and corresponding compile script on XFER:)
+    (This will be repeated with COMP1A2: after putting the 1A2 source-code set and the corresponding compile script on the XFER: floppy.)

     t
     Transfer what file ?
 XFER:?